PerkinElmer: Hubble optics project

 The company agreed to pay US$15 million, essentially forgoing its fees in polishing the mirror, to avoid a threatened liability lawsuit under the False Claims Act by the Federal government.
 Hughes Aircraft, which acquired the Danbury Optical System unit one month after the launch of the telescope, paid US$10 million.
 The Justice Department asserted that the companies should have known about the flawed testing.
 Trade group Aerospace Industries Association protested when concerns were raised in the aerospace industry that aerospace companies might be held liable for failed equipment.

 KH-9 Hexagon

 Perkin-Elmer built the optical systems for the KH-9 Hexagon series of spy satellites at a facility in Danbury, Connecticut.

-In the 1970s, an aerial panoramic camera lens was capable of recording the entire state of Pennsylvania in two flyovers, with resolution that enabled one to count the autos on the Pennsylvania Turnpike.